4D Restoration Knowledge Base — Restoration Articles & Technical Guides

 Mold remediation typically takes 3–10 days depending on scope.
 Get realistic timelines from an IICRC-certified remediation professional.

 Is Your Restoration Company Overcharging?
+7 Red Flags

-Insurance First or Restoration Company First?
+Insurance or Restoration First?
+(Answer: Restoration)

 Moisture Readings 101: What the Numbers Mean